 My son loved Playing Preschool!
 During Year 1, he also adjusted to his new life as a brother.
 Playing Preschool offered a daily opportunity to connect one-on-one and give him some much-needed individual attention while his sister napped.

-Now in Year 2, my youngest child (now age 1) adores taking part in the songs and stories too!
+In Year 2, my youngest child (age 1) adored taking part in the songs and stories too!

 My preschooler’s favorite activities were the alphabet letter scavenger hunts and themed sensory bins.
 Months later he still requests that I make him a “farm bin,” which will engage him for up to 45 minutes of solo play.

 My son’s least favorite activity was the daily calendar routine.
 Luckily, Playing Preschool provides catchy songs to reinforce the days of the week, months of the year, etc. If he didn’t feel up to doing the physical calendar, I would simply sing the song at some point in the day.
 He still learned the concepts.

 Full disclosure, I worked as a school counselor before staying home with my kids and have classroom teaching experience.
 However, I’ve mostly taught social/emotional skills.
 The idea of building an academic foundation felt pretty daunting before we started.